Gajah Mina Beach Resort

 With just 12 villas sprawled across the resort’s expansive luxurious gardens, you have the feeling that Gajah Mina is more boutique accommodation than the usual idea of a Balinese resort.
 The villas have been decorated by the French owner with antiques and collector-pieces sourced from his travels through Indonesia and each villa has a garden and veranda.

-The alfresco Naga Restaurant is next to the 27m long swimming pool (landscaped to follow the sinuous curve of an old rice paddy) and features classic cocktails as a prelude to sumptuous Indonesian, French and Thai cuisine.
+The resort's Secret Baly restaurant is next to the 27m long swimming pool (landscaped to follow the sinuous curve of an old rice paddy) and features classic cocktails as a prelude to sumptuous Indonesian, French and Thai cuisine.
 The resort has a beautifully appointed spa, set right on the clifftop above the (always deserted) Mejan Beach and now also offers yoga and meditation retreats.
 Rice-paddy and beach treks are available as well as mountain-bike tours and surf guides.

 Gajah Mina is easy to find as it is located down a quiet lane leading to the clifftops, just a short drive off the main highway along Bali’s southwestern coast at Balian.
 The drive from the airport will take about 2.5 hours (ask your driver to take you the pretty way via Pejaten village to travel through a side of Bali that few people ever see).